tfjmp/website/content/post/rpe/index.md

 **April**, you submit your proposal and get feedback from the committee.
 You should expect again your ideas to be challenged in a supportive way.
 The goal is to help you formulate a clear problem.
-You should digest the feedback and make correction accordingly.
+You should digest the feedback and make corrections accordingly.

 **May**, you can now start working on your project in earnest.
 At this point,